-The Austrian civil courts continue to be the most important "controlling authority" with respect to the advertising restrictions of the AMG.

-Enforcement is therefore mostly driven by competitors and by one of the institutions entitled to sue companies for unlawful advertising in accordance with section 85a AMG, namely the "Consumers' Information Association" ("Verein für Konsumenteninformation"), who has a focus on combating unlawful promotion to lay persons.
+The Austrian civil courts continue to be the most important "controlling authority" with respect to the advertising restrictions of the AMG, although there is a tendency that less and less court proceedings are initiated.
+Enforcement is mostly driven by competitors and by one of the institutions entitled to sue companies for unlawful advertising in accordance with section 85a AMG, namely the "Consumers' Information Association" ("Verein für Konsumenteninformation"), which has a focus on combatting unlawful promotion to lay persons.